Eduardogit/MathCodeprojects/README.md

 ==================
-Basically int this 3 Pictures we will see a small background about how Hamming correction works it is used in Physical layer  to transmit data, that data need to be like encrypted with a pattern that allow to receiver adapter check if a signal has any erro in the message [Transmiting message] this image show how a message is transmitted by bits
+Basically int this 3 Pictures we will see a small background about how Hamming correction works it is used in Physical layer  to transmit data, that data need to be like encrypted with a pattern that allow to receiver adapter check if a signal has any erro in the message\n [Transmiting message]\n this image show how a message is transmitted by bits
 ![alt tag](https://raw.githubusercontent.com/Eduardogit/MathCodeprojects/master/Images/f3.jpg)
 those bits are coded with a pattern